-v) Cash and cash equivalents, and statement of cash flows
+(v) Cash and cash equivalents, and statement of cash flows

 The statement of cash flows does not present any cash receipts or payments as the Trust does not maintain any cash balances.
-The Trust's payments and receipts are processed through bank accounts controlled by a related entity, with transactions recorded in inter-company receivable/payable accounts.
+The Trust's payments and receipts are processed through bank accounts controlled by a related entity, with transactions recorded in inter-entity receivable/payable accounts.

-vi) Investments and other financial assets
+(vi) Investments and other financial assets

 Investments in financial assets are classified as investment securities available for sale.
-The classification depends on the purpose for which the investment was acquired, which is determined at initial recognition and, except for fair value through profit or loss, is re-evaluated at each reporting date.
+The classification depends on the purpose for which the investment was acquired, which is determined at initial recognition and is re-evaluated at each reporting date.